azurecitadel/azurecitadel/content/arc/servers-hack/monitor.md

 In this challenge, we will deploy the new agent alongisde the current Log Analytics Agent that will report to a new Log Analytics Workspace.
 After the onboarding process, we will then utilise the new functionality of this agent.

 ## Azure Monitoring Agent (AMA)

 * Create a new Log Analytics Workspace
 * Deploy the new Azure Monitoring Agent to our virtual machines
 * Confirm the virtual machines are communicating to the Log Analytics Workspace
+* Ensure that the Log Analytics Workspace is set up so that users only have access to the logs of resources they have acces to

 ## Data Collection Rules (DCRs)

 ### Security Operations Centers (SOC) team
 You are part of the Security Operations Centers (SOC) team.

-* Set up a Data Collection Rule for all your Azure arc virtual machines to send their security logs to
+* Set up a Data Collection Rule for all your Azure arc virtual machines to send their authentication logs to
 * (Optional) Validate the security logs are visible in the Log Analytics Workspace

 ### Cost Management team